 2.5.2 Students may suspend (defer) their studies for any period of up to one academic year, with the agreement of the Head of Faculty concerned and approved by the Deputy Dean Academic Affairs.
 These requests must be formally submitted to the Admission and Registry Department.
-During the period of suspension (deferral), no assessments may be submitted.
+During the period of suspension (deferral), no assessments may be submitted (with exceptions to the referrals).
 Suspensions may be prolonged for up to 3 years by agreement with the Head of Faculty and the Deputy Dean Academic Affairs.